-In the past few years microdermal piercing has become more and more popular as they offer something different to the norm.
-They are also relatively quick to do, easy to hide and permanent once in place.
+Microdermal piercings also know as surface anchor piercings emerged as a body modification trend in the early 2000's, evolving from techniques used in pocketing, dermal anchoring and transdermal implants.
+This evolution enabled the aesthetic of a transdermal implant with the simplicity and safety of a piercing.
+Over the past 13+ years Microdermal piercing has become more and more popular as they offer something different to the norm.
+They are relatively quick to do, easy to hide and permanent once in place.
 The size of the implants, as well as the technique used, enables them to be implanted nearly anywhere on the body.
-There are a variety of styles and sizes of jewellery to use with this procedure, which allows the wearer to customise the appearance of the implants.
-However, all of the jewellery is basically similar in technical design; each implant consists of an anchor and the customisable top half of the piece.
+Each implant consists of an anchor and the customisable top half of the piece.
 The anchor is implanted underneath the skin and has holes in to allow the skin to grow through, literally attaching the piercing to the body.
-This fact often puts people off microdermal piercing as it is clearly not for everyone.
-The risk of complications both during and after the procedure is also lower with microdermal piercing, although they do still remain a possibility.

 Laura Ljaze, Body Piercing, Top Floor Sohos, 80 Bold Street Liverpool, L14HR (07951 471196)